ndevlin/RobbingTheBirdsNest/README.md

 	* Robot Field of View Angle: 170 degrees
 	* Robot Speed: Very fast

-### **Setup and Configuration**
-* Step 1: Connect the Vive virtual reality headset to your computer and start up Steam VR; make sure everything is tracking and properly configured.

-* Step 2: Use SteamVR Room Set Up to setup the virtual reality environment’s boundary; the game assumes you have a minimum of a 3 meter by 3 meter space in which to play the game as you will physically be moving around in this space.
-The game is designed to use close to the maximum amount of the Vive's space (limited by the Vive's cord).
-Additionally, creating a rectangular boundary is preferable, as this will minimize the blue VR boundaries becoming visible and distracting the player during the game.

-* Step 3: Run the game executable file.
-If necessary, the Bird can use the I, J, K, L keys to reposition the starting location of the Worm i.e. the Worm's relative position in the virtual room.

-* Step 4: Select difficulty level by pressing the T key, the 1 key, the 2 key, or the 3 key

-* Step 5: The Worm can exit the Lobby and enter the first room by moving towards the green door and pressing the trigger

-* Step 6: The game begins and the timer starts!
-Don't get caught!

 ### **Development Challenges and Solutions**

 Technical Issues encountered using Vive & Unreal Engine: